 The cost of holiday essentials in Marmaris = £44.15

 Marmaris is a great destination for a beach holiday.
 Obviously, you should head to the white sand beaches and relax, let’s be honest that’s what a holiday should be about, but Marmaris can offer much more.

 If you are a beach person then Icmeler Beach is a must.
-It has shallow and clear water and the beach is clean and the sand is soft – ideally for families and couples!
+It has shallow, clear water, the beach is clean and the sand is soft – ideal for families and couples!
 You can also go scuba diving or snorkelling to explore the marine life that has been mainly untouched by humans.